ArtemGr/pg_async.rs/README.md

 - [ ] Fast mode: send the operation to every node and return the first answer.
 - [ ] Pin mode: send the operation to one of the nodes only (useful to avoid some of the master-master conflicts).
 - [ ] There is a JSON helper converting table rows to serde_json objects.
+- [ ] If the operation wasn't pipelined already, dropping a `Future` allows the driver to cancel it.